propalparolnapervom/NETWORK/Overall.md

 ### TCP: Finish Connection (Normal)

+`App` wants to finish communication, in a normal way.

+It closes a `Socket`, which triggers following steps.

-Connection between `A` and `B` is bi-directional.
-So it has to be finished one by one: one direction, then second direction.
+> **NOTE**: Connection between `A` and `B` is bi-directional.
+> So it has to be finished one by one in 2 steps: one direction, then second direction.

-Finishing one direction:
+`Step 1`: Finishing one direction
 - `A` ----> `B`
   - **FIN** bit turned on (to init conn finishing for this direction);
   - **sequence number** field set to **X** (whatever sequence number was for the buffer for this direction);